AstraLuma/astraluma.github.io/dunix.md

 (Not sure if dunix should be a stand-alone operating system or a layer on top of a non-distributed kernel.
 I'm writing as if its a bare-metal OS, but it's feasible to adapt it to be a wine-like layer.)

+### CPU Features

+On start, a process is tagged with which CPU features it uses (eg, ARM instruction sets, x86 extensions).
+A process can only move to a node with a superset of its CPU features.

+While strictly speaking, this could allow ARM and x86 nodes to coexist on the same system, this isn't terribly practical.

 Node Management
 ---------------
 * Node management is Peer-to-Peer